YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

 Error Actions
 ---------------------------------

 In the following examples (and the previous one as well), $ETRAP and $ZTRAP in most cases have similar behavior.
 The most prominent difference is that, when $ETRAP is active, $ECODE determines whether or not a second error in an M stack level triggers an immediate implicit QUIT from that level.
-For additional information, see the sections on $ECODE and $ETRAP in `Chapter 8: “Intrinsic Special Variables” <./isv.html>`_.
+For additional information, see the sections on $ECODE and $ETRAP in `Chapter 8: "Intrinsic Special Variables" <./isv.html>`_.
 Because of the effect of $ECODE on the processing flow when $ETRAP is active, there is a benefit to including appropriate $ECODE maintenance in $ZTRAP related code, so that things stay well behaved when the two mechanisms are intermixed.
 Other differences are discussed in some of the examples.

 ++++++++++++++++++++
 Break on an Error
 ++++++++++++++++++++

 When $ZTRAP is set to a BREAK command and an error occurs, YottaDB puts the process into Direct Mode.
 The default for $ZTRAP is a BREAK command.
 When developing a program, $ZTRAP="BREAK" allows you to investigate the cause of the error from Direct Mode.
-For information on YottaDB debugging tools, see `Chapter 4: “Operating and Debugging in Direct Mode” <./opdebug.html>`_.
+For information on YottaDB debugging tools, see `Chapter 4: "Operating and Debugging in Direct Mode" <./opdebug.html>`_.

 Example: